CTPSSTAFF/tip-app/README.md

   11. [es6string.js](//https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/String/startsWith)
   12. [popper.js](https://popper.js.org/) version 1.14.6 (required by SlickGrid)

-In addition, the JavaScript polyfille polfill_for_object_assign.js is required to work-around the lack of support for Object.assign in some _recent_ (non-legacy) versions of Internet Explorer.
+In addition, the JavaScript polyfill polfill_for_object_assign.js is required to work-around the lack of support for Object.assign in some _recent_ (non-legacy) versions of Internet Explorer.

 ## Updating Spatial Data